imlixinyang/SynergyAmodal/README.md

 wget https://huggingface.co/cloudyfall/DeoccAnything/resolve/main/ldm_ckpt_dir/epoch%3D8-step%3D58000.ckpt?download=true -O ldm.ckpt
 ```

-Download the pre-trained weights of ZIM from [the official GitHub repository](https://github.com/naver-ai/ZIM).
+Download the pre-trained weights of ZIM from [the official ZIM repository](https://github.com/naver-ai/ZIM).
+We thank the ZIM team for this excellent work.

 ## Dataset
 Download and extract our dataset with: